binsky08/yaac-ng/README.md

 ### Who is using it?

-Are you using this package, would love to know.
+Are you using this package?
+I would love to know.
 Please send a PR to enlist your project or company.

+#### Public users of the original afosto/yaac package

 - [Afosto SaaS BV](https://afosto.com)
 - [Aitrex - Free Let's Encrypt SSL Certificate Generator](https://aitrex.com/freessl.php)
 - [Web Whales](https://webwhales.nl)